What's Currently Happening in Salla National Park

 The new day trip huts are now finished at Kaippahanoja and Kylmähete rest spots, and hikers are welcome to use them.
 The day trip huts are located along the Pahakuru trail and they are not meant for overnight stay.
 There are new campfire sites outside the day trip huts and some construction material in the area which we can carry away in winter.

-New lean-to shelters coming to Kaunisharju and Tunturilampi rest spots
+New lean-to shelters at Kaunisharju and Tunturilampi rest spots

 The Taivaan tavoittelijan taival trail re-opened in September